Accounting Schools in Minnesota

 Graduates looking for the best-paid accounting jobs in the state should consider jobs like financial analyst, financial manager, and personal financial advisor.
 These lucrative roles often require a master’s degree.

-However, even bachelor's-level accounting professionals can earn competitive salaries in positions like securities, commodities, and financial services sales agents; property appraisers and assessors; and compliance officers, all of which make more than $83,000 a year on average.
+However, even bachelor’s-level accounting professionals can earn competitive salaries in positions like securities, commodities, and financial services sales agents; property appraisers and assessors; and compliance officers, all of which make earn median annual salaries of more than $79,000.

 Minnesota Requirements for Certified Public Accountants